 New Haven, CT – An innovative program formulated at Yale University is allowing students from around the world to take part in the discovery of the next generation of antibiotics.
-The Small World Initiative (www.smallworldinitiative.org) was created by Jo Handelsman, currently on leave from Yale while serving as the Associate Director of Science at the White House Office of Science and Technology Policy, and is led by Erika Kurt, who comes from the field of venture philanthropy.
+The Small World Initiative (www.smallworldinitiative.org) is led by Erika Kurt, who comes from the field of venture philanthropy.
 Kurt describes the program as “a unique crowdsourcing approach for the 21st century to tackle pressing global health challenges while inspiring the next generation of scientists.”

 Launched at Yale in 2012, the Small World Initiative (SWI) is an innovative program that encourages students to pursue careers in science while addressing a worldwide health threat – the diminishing supply of effective antibiotics.
 It centers around an introductory biology course in which students conduct original hands-on field and laboratory research in the hunt for new antibiotics.
 Through a series of student-driven experiments, students collect soil samples, isolate diverse bacteria, test their bacteria against clinically-relevant microorganisms, and characterize those showing inhibitory activity.
 This is particularly relevant since over two thirds of antibiotics originate from soil bacteria or fungi.
 SWI’s approach provides a unique platform to crowdsource medical breakthroughs by tapping into the intellectual power of many people concurrently addressing a global challenge and advances promising candidates into the drug development pipeline.